-For more guidance on portable fire extinguishers see Part 2, Section 3.1 for fixed firefighting installations, Part 2, Section 3.2, and other facilities (including those for firefighters) see Part 2, Section 3.3.
+For more guidance on portable fire extinguishers see Part 2, Section 3.1, for fixed firefighting installations, Part 2, Section 3.2, and for other facilities (including those for firefighters), Part 2, Section 3.3.

-Checklist Are the portable fire extinguishers or any fixed firefighting equipment provided suitable for controlling the risks identified?
+Are the portable fire extinguishers or any fixed firefighting equipment provided suitable for controlling the risks identified?
 Are there enough extinguishers sited throughout the premises at appropriate locations?
 Are the right types of extinguishers located close to the fire hazards and can users get to them without exposing themselves to risk?
 Are the extinguishers visible or does their position need indicating?
+Do you carry out daily checks to ensure that there is clear access for fire engines?